strangerstudios/pmpro-address-for-free-levels/readme.txt

 Please Note: This plugin is meant as a temporary solution.
 Most updates and fixes will be reserved for when this functionality is built into Paid Memberships Pro.
 We may not fix the pmpro-addon-packages plugin itself unless it is critical.

 == Changelog ==
+= .3 =
+* BUG: Forcing billing address fields to be included for PayPal Express, PayPal Standard, and Twocheckout.
+Since PMPro v1.8 these fields are not rendered for these gateways.
+(Thanks, many folks.)
+* ENHANCEMENT: Hiding the billing fields on the review page if using PayPal Express, PayPal Standard, or Twocheckout.

 = .2.1 =
 * BUG: Fixed issue where existing users checking out via PayPal Express wouldn't have their data updated.
 * BUG: Avoiding potential warnings when unsetting SESSION vars.